EHS Software: Compliance, Operational Risk, and the Mid-Market Opportunity

 The depth of each module varies significantly by vendor and target segment, but these three pillars define the category.

-Siyi Qi: Two main factors shape adoption patterns: industry exposure to EHS risks, and company size.
+Siyi Qi: Two main factors shape adoption patterns, industry exposure to EHS risks, and company size.
 These two dimensions largely determine how sophisticated a system needs to be and how much companies are willing to spend.

 On the industry side, there is a clear spectrum.
-High-risk industries, oil & gas, chemicals, mining, construction, face strict regulatory oversight and significant safety risks, requiring advanced capabilities.
+High-risk industries, oil & gas, chemicals, mining, and construction, face strict regulatory oversight and significant safety risks, requiring advanced capabilities.
 Mid-risk industries like manufacturing, food & beverage, pharmaceuticals, and transportation need strong safety management but fewer specialised features.
 Low-risk sectors such as retail, financial services, and IT generally have simpler needs, often limited to incident reporting and compliance training.

 On the size dimension: